 In study AXA2678-001, in subjects receiving AXA2678, we observed attenuated muscle atrophy during the one week immobilization period compared to placebo, reflected by a 75.8% relative difference in average muscle cross sectional area, or CSA, assessed by magnetic resonance imaging, or MRI.
-Subjects receiving AXA2678 tended to have both Types I and II muscle fiber architecture preserved during immobilization.
-These subjects also tended to recover muscle strength to pre-immobilization baseline levels as compared to placebo within a short two-week recovery period.
+Subjects receiving AXA2678 tended to have both Types I and II muscle fiber

 Once we have generated sufficient data for an AXA Candidate, we will decide whether to develop such candidate as a drug or non-drug product candidate.
 This development path decision will be based on the (i) strength of data from our Non-IND, IRB-Approved Clinical Studies, (ii) the unmet need, (iii) market opportunity and (iv) availability of accelerated paths to market under applicable regulations.
 To date, we have not submitted any INDs to conduct Clinical Trials with our AXA Candidates to evaluate their therapeutic potential, and therefore have not yet made any decisions to pursue future development of any of our AXA Candidates as drug product candidates.
-We anticipate making our development path decision for AXA1665 in 2019 following our first pre-IND meeting with the FDA and based on data from AXA1665-002.
 For AXA Candidates developed under an IND, we will discuss with the FDA our ability to use data generated from our Non-IND, IRB-Approved Clinical Studies to begin Phase II or registrational Clinical Trials.